 - Security: Use different e-mail encryption mechanisms, e.g. PGP or S/MIME.
 Encrypt the messages using different public certificate type of the intended recipients.

 - Audit logs: Trace the history of the sent notifications via audit log.

-- Broadcast feature for e-mail channel: Send unecrypted e-mails (BCCed) to all all users of a tenant including subtenant users or to a specific user group.
+- Broadcast feature for e-mail channel: Send unencrypted e-mails (BCCed) to all all users of a tenant including subtenant users or to a specific user group.

 Limitations & Restrictions¶